-Since its origins in the early seventeenth century, when it was known as Dorchester Neck or Great Neck, the Study Area has witnessed significant transformations.
-Native Americans called the South Boston peninsula Mattaponnock.
-When English settlers arrived, the area was primarily used for grazing cattle.
-One of the earliest paths on the peninsula, now known as Dorchester Street, served as the main route leading cows to the higher feeding grounds along today's Broadway.
+Mattaponnock was how Native Americans called present day South Boston.
+It was later known as "Great Neck" or Dorchester Neck by early English settlers in the seventeenth century.
+Comprised primarily of pastures for grazing cattle, one of the earliest paths on the peninsula, now known as Dorchester Street, served as the main route leading cows to the higher feeding grounds along today's Broadway.